Mouse CCL4/MIP-1 beta Antibody Summary

 Accession # Q5QNV9

 Complete Your Research

 Complete Your Experiment

 Please Note: Optimal dilutions should be determined by each laboratory for each application.
 General Protocols are available in the Technical Information section on our website.

 Chemotaxis Induced by CCL4/MIP‑1 beta and Neutralization by Mouse CCL4/MIP‑1 beta Antibody.
-Recombinant Mouse CCL4/MIP‑1 beta (Catalog # 451-MB) chemoattracts the BaF3 mouse pro-B cell line transfected with human CCR5 in a dose-dependent manner (orange line).
+Recombinant Mouse CCL4/MIP-1 beta (Catalog # 451-MB) chemoattracts the BaF3 mouse pro-B cell line transfected with human CCR5 in a dose-dependent manner (orange line).
 The amount of cells that migrated through to the lower chemotaxis chamber was measured by Resazurin (Catalog # AR002).
 Chemotaxis elicited by Recombinant Mouse CCL4/MIP-1 beta (25 ng/mL) is neutralized (green line) by increasing concentrations of Rat Anti-Mouse CCL4/MIP-1 beta Monoclonal Antibody (Catalog # MAB451).
 The ND50 is typically 1-3 µg/mL.

 Preparation and Storage

 - 12 months from date of receipt, -20 to -70 °C as supplied.